 Long Description

 A US Coal Transaction with Enron North America Corp., under which the Seller shall sell and the Buyer shall purchase the agreed quantity of coal at the Contract Price.
 The term of the Transaction shall be from the Effective Date to the Termination Date.
 The Effective Date is ????.
 The Termination Date is ????.
-The transaction is for coal delivered FOB railcar at a delivery facility on the CSX railroad in the Logan, Kanawha, or Big Sandy rail district at the Sellers option.
+The transaction is for coal delivered FOB railcar at a delivery facility on the CSX railroad in the Logan, Kanawha, or Big Sandy rail district at the Seller’s option.
 The transaction is for a calorific value of base 12,500 BTU/lb., net as received with a maximum sulfur content of 1.20 lbs.
 SO2/MMBtu.
 The price is quoted in US Dollars per unit of volume, which will be the Contractual Currency.
 The unit of measure against which the price is quoted shall be short tons (2000 lbs.) and the quantity shown shall be representative of unit trains containing approximately 10,000 short tons per train per month.

 Short Description

-US Coal Phy CSX Compliance Spec Term?
-USD/St-train
+US Coal Phy CSX Compliance Specifications Term?

-Wayne,

-The following are the other specs that are required.
-I don’t know if these should be included in the Long Description.
-I would prefer that they not be included in the Long Description, but if we need to include them that’s OK.